mstarLabs/VM-Network-Architecture/README.md

 # VM-Network-Architecture

-This lab simulates a small business network environment using VirtualBox, pfSense, and multiple VLANs to isolate infrastructure, client, and server systems.
+This project simulates a small business network environment using VirtualBox, pfSense, and multiple VLANs to isolate infrastructure, client, and server systems.

 ---